 10. 🐝 Let congress know what you think 🍯

 Change has to happen from the top-down as well as from the bottom-up.
 Making donations and helping the bees in your community is wonderful.
 Do more by helping bees become federally protected.
 Sign petitions and call your representatives to let them know you want to save the bees.
 (Here's one)

 Save the Bees!
 Bracelets

-The solution to pollinator health is not a simple one.
-Purchases from the “Save the Bees!” collection (coming March 21st), will result in a donation to Save the Honeybees Foundation.
+The solution to pollinator health is not a simple one, but here's a place to start.
+Any purchase from the “Save the Bees!” collection, will result in a donation to Save the Honeybees Foundation.
 This organization works toward educating the public about pollinators, researching solutions for helping them and protecting their natural habitat from threats.
 Every time you wear your bracelet, you are raising awareness and you can be proud that you helped make a difference.